| Weapons of Our War - Part IV

 and he will finally become weak and die.

 Truly we are a single army but, in different divisions.
-It is great to
+It is

 be proud of your division at the Army/Navy football game.
-As long as you
+As long

 remember and understand that this battle of ours is no game and that we

 are called to fight as one.
-There must be no one who thinks of himself
+There must be no one who thinks of

 as better than the other and equally all must realize the importance of